PlasmaStark/salix/src/contents/blog/2024-10-09-piracy-shield.md

 We will be meeting Massimiliano Capitanio again, keep him in mind.

 And what about government websites?
-Well, the platform has [an hardcoded list of 11 thousand sensible government websites](https://www.wired.it/article/piracy-shield-nuovo-emendamenti-carcere-agcom-white-list/).
+Well, the platform has [an hardcoded list of 11 thousand sensible websites](https://www.wired.it/article/piracy-shield-nuovo-emendamenti-carcere-agcom-white-list/), including those of the government.

 ### Heretics